Sam-Ogden/formzy/README.md

   multiple: false,
 }
 ```

+### InformationField
+This field is used to display information to the user, e.g. a welcome screen.

 ## Custom Fields
 Fields can be created using the withValidationAndTransition higher order component and the ```<Field />``` component which are both exported by react-formtype.